One of the Girls: Commercial performance

 On the Billboard Global 200 chart, "One of the Girls" peaked at number 10 on January 20, 2024, entering the top ten for the first time with 40.6 million streams worldwide during the week.
 With this, the Weeknd achieved his 11th top-ten hit, Jennie her second, and Depp her first on the chart.
 On the Billboard Global Excl.
 US, the song entered the top ten at number 7 the same week with 33.6 million streams outside the US.
 This marked the Weeknd's ninth, Jennie's second, and Depp's first top-ten hit on the chart.
 After three further weeks in the top ten, the song reached a new peak at number five on the Global Excl.
 US chart dated February 10, with 38.6 million streams outside the US (up 2%).
 On February 17, the song remained charting at number six on the Global Excl.
 US for an 18th consecutive week, as well as number 11 on the Global 200.
 On Luminate's 2024 mid-year music report, "One of the Girls" ranked as the seventh most-streamed song of the year worldwide by overall on-demand audio streaming volume, with 860 million streams between January 1 and July 1, 2024.
 In the United Kingdom, it peaked at number 21 on the UK Singles Chart, becoming the highest-charting solo song by a Blackpink member.
 The song remained on the chart for a total of 17 weeks.
 It earned 430,000 UK chart units as of October 2024, the most for any Blackpink member's solo single.

 Music video

 The official music video for "One of the Girls" was released on July 6, 2023.
 It is composed of a montage of scenes from The Idol featuring the Weeknd, Jennie, and Lily-Rose Depp.
 In the video, Jocelyn (portrayed by Depp) and Dyanne (portrayed by Jennie) party with one another, before Jocelyn performs the song with a microphone in her home.
 Meanwhile, Tedros (portrayed by the Weeknd) is depicted lurking in the backdrop, watching Jocelyn and Dyanne dance together.
 The video concludes with a shot of Tedros and Jocelyn sharing an embrace.

 Live performances

 On October 22–23, 2024, the Weeknd performed "One of the Girls" for the first time during his shows at the Accor Stadium in Sydney for the After Hours til Dawn Tour.
-He also performed the song during his Spotify Billions Club Live concert at Santa Monica's Barker Hangar on December 17.
+He also performed the song at his Spotify Billions Club Live concert at Santa Monica's Barker Hangar on December 17.
+On June 7, 2026, Jennie made her live debut of "One of the Girls" during her headlining performance at the Governors Ball Music Festival.
+She further included the song in her headlining festival sets at Roskilde Festival on July 3, Open'er Festival on July 4, and Mad Cool on July 10.